WordPress/book/Content/Part 3/12-themes.md

 Bundled with WordPress 1.5 was a new default theme -- an adapted version of Michael Heilemann’s Kubrick.
 While some welcomed the new theme, [others were unhappy that it was chosen:](https://web.archive.org/web/20041016090654/http://binarybonsai.com/archives/2004/08/22/kubrick-vs-wordpress/)

 <img alt="Kubrick Theme" src="../../Resources/images/12/kubrick.jpg" />

+*The Kubrick Theme, which was WordPress' default theme until 2010*

 One of the problems with Kubrick was that it contained images; if a user wanted to change their theme they had to use an external image editor.
 Some felt that users should not be expected to download additional software just to change their site’s design.
 Others thought Kubrick too complex; it had .htaccess issues, and that other (better) default theme choices existed.
 The [thread on the forums](https://wordpress.org/support/topic/why-using-kubrick-on-13-is-a-mistake) reaches five pages with substantial flaming.